readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ![operations2](images/operations2.png)

 The final spike in the locking section is so thin that it does not trigger the alarm.
 Whether it was important or not, was something that the current system didn’t notify about as it looked upon it as green at all times.
 It turned out that we managed to identify a new class which we called “over stroke”.
 This is a mechanical failure inside the point machine and not the switch (tongue) itself.
-This is a finding that the current system is unable to detect because it only measures voltages/amps.
+This is a finding that the current system is unable to detect because the area from the spike is so small that the measurement of the area does not increase significantly from the reference curve to be identified as an error.

 If we focus on the locking stage of the specific switch that recently failed with the actual data, we can clearly see that the condition has deteriorated over time.